Airthrey Park Medical CentreHermitage RoadUniversity of StirlingStirling, FK9 4NJTel: 01786 463831

 One Appointment is for ONE patient only Please make a separate appointment for each person wishing to see the doctor or nurse, this includes families and young children.

-GP only Monday to Friday 9.00 - 10.30am.
+GP only Monday to Friday 9.00 - 10.30am and pre-discussed blood appointments.
 No need to pre-book.
-You cannot specify what doctor you want to see.
+You cannot specify what doctor/and or nurse, you want to see.

-For Sexual Health, NHS Travel appointments, or Child Vaccinations, please contact reception to book, as these are done at set times and are not possible in a walk-in or regular GP appointment.
+For Sexual Health, NHS Travel appointments, please contact reception to book, as these are done at set times and are not possible in a walk-in or regular GP appointment.
+If in doubt, phone and contact reception.

 If you think your condition needs urgent attention please call the medical centre reception on 01786 463831.
 Please advise the receptionist briefly of your emergency.
-The receptionist will take your details and a telephone number and will pass this information to the on-call GP who will return your call and discuss in more detail your symptoms and arrange an appointment as necessary.
+The receptionist will take your details and a telephone number and will pass this information to the on-call GP, who will return your call and discuss in more detail your symptoms and arrange an appointment if necessary.

 Please be aware that your first point of call may not always be a General Practitioner.
 Other healthcare professionals may be able to help you initially.
 Look at your symptoms and see if the below healthcare professionals can help you.